John Brown University Admission Requirements

 |Applicant Competition||Very Low|

 How hard is it to get into John Brown University and can I get accepted?
-The school has a 76% acceptance rate.
+The school has a 76% acceptance rate ranking it #13 in Arkansas for lowest rate of acceptance.
 Last year, 908 out of 1,198 applicants were admitted making John Brown University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 30 percent.
 John Brown University typically accepts and attracts "A-" average high school students.
 Only 36% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.